 The room and board fee covers the following program components:

 - All accommodations during the entire program period.
 This includes during orientation, time in the program base (Arica), on all excursions, during the Independent Study Project / internship, and during the final evaluation period.
 Accommodation is covered either by SIT Study Abroad directly, through a stipend provided to each student, or through the homestay.

-- All homestays (seven weeks in Arica, six days in Putre, and eight days in Makewe, plus an optional rural homestay during the Independent Study Project / internship period, depending on the student’s ISP topic / internship site)
+- All homestays (seven weeks in Arica, six days in Putre, and six days in Makewe, plus an optional rural homestay during the Independent Study Project / internship period, depending on the student’s ISP topic / internship site)

 - All meals for the entire program period.
 Meals are covered either by SIT Study Abroad directly, through a stipend, or through the homestay.